-So what is Flag Theory?
-Here at Nomad Capitalist, we frequently talk about concepts of internationalization: having an offshore bank account, obtaining a second passport, and even hosting your website overseas.
+If you’ve spent any time here at Nomad Capitalist, you know that we talk about the concepts of internationalization, like having an offshore bank account, offshore company formation, obtaining a second passport, and even hosting your website overseas.

-The idea is to diversify your personal and financial affairs so that no one government has control over you or your money.
-Basically, the belief is that intelligent people who loved freedom should not be shackled to just one government.
+The goal is to diversify your personal and financial affairs so that no one government has control over you or your money.

 - Goes to school — including university — in that same country